Omardyab/reading-notes/README.md

 # Reading Notes

-# Welcome to my Github Reading Notes.
+## Welcome to my Github Reading Notes

 This website is dedicated to my reading notes,

 Here is a table content contains a summary of each reading assignment :

-# Code102 : Intro to Software Development
+## Code102 : Intro to Software Development

 |ASSINGMENT | LINK                          |
 |-----------|-------------------------------|